jbellis/jamm/README.md

 # 0.4.0 breaking changes

-The 0.4.0 version comes with speed improvements and support for newer java versions but also some breaking changes at the API level.
+The 0.4.0 version comes with speed improvements and support java versions up to Java 17 but also some breaking changes at the API level.
 * The `MemoryMeter` constructor and the static methods used to configure the different options (`omitSharedBufferOverhead`, `withGuessing`, `ignoreOuterClassReference`, `ignoreKnownSingletons`, `ignoreNonStrongReferences`, `enableDebug`) have been removed.
 Instead `MemoryMeter` instances must be created through a `Builder`.
 * The ability to provide a tracker for visited object has been removed.
 * `Guess.NEVER` has been renamed `Guess.ALWAYS_INSTRUMENTATION` for more clarity.
 * `MemoryMeter.countChildren` has been removed.
 * The `MemoryMeter.measure` and `MemoryMeter.measureDeep` now accept `null` parameters
-* The behavior of the `omitSharedBufferOverhead` has been changed as it was incorrect
+* The behavior of the `omitSharedBufferOverhead` has been changed as it was incorrect.
+It was not counting correctly for direct ByteBuffers and considering some buffer has shared even if they were not.
+* Jamm is not trying anymore to support non Hotspot JVM (e.g. OpenJ9)

 # Supported Java versions